 - Machinereadable websites improve accessibility and ranking, so provide images with keyword optimised titles, alternative texts, and captions

-- Transcripts of podcasts, videos with subtitles, sign language and audio descriptions are further optimisation measures
+- Transcripts of podcasts, videos with subtitles, sign language, and audio descriptions are other optimisation measures

 - Use metatitles and descriptions (often the first thing users see including the displayed search result, the snippet, and breadcrumbs, which facilitate navigation on the page)

 Boost your Google ranking by optimising your website without prior knowledge!

 Like SEO, Search engine advertising is a sub-area of search engine marketing (SEM), i.e. marketing that refers to search engines.
 With SEO, the aim is to rank your website as high as possible in the search results, but with SEA it’s all about investing in advertisements.
 Ads are usually placed above, between, or next to search results and are marked as advertisements.
 When a user clicks on an ad, it links to a page on a website, the so-called "landing page".

 Turn the platform you're already using into a store without building a separate eCommerce website!